arkency/posts/posts/2020-02-24-legacy-rails-ddd-migration-strategy-from-read-models-through-events-to-aggregates.md

 end
 ```

+# Explore other possible designs of business objects

-7. Once you learn more about the other flavours of implementing aggregates, business objects (objects which ensure business constraints), you will see that verbs can suggest the state changes and the polymorphism-based aggregates:
+Once you learn more about the other flavours of implementing aggregates, business objects (objects which ensure business constraints), you will see that verbs can suggest the state changes and the polymorphism-based aggregates:

 ```ruby
 class RegisteredUser